Bagan: Air

 Most international tourists fly to the city.
 The Nyaung U Airport is the gateway to the Bagan region.
 Several domestic airlines have regular flights to Yangon, which take about 80 minutes to cover the 600 kilometres.
 Flights to Mandalay take approximately 30 minutes and to Heho about 40 minutes.
 The airport is located on the outskirts of Nyaung U and it takes about 20 minutes by taxi to reach Bagan.

 Rail

-The city is on a spur from the Yangon-Mandalay rail line.
+The city is on a spur from the Yangon–Mandalay Railway.
 Myanmar Railways operates a daily overnight train service each way between Yangon and Bagan (Train Nos 61 & 62), which takes at least 18 hours.
 The trains have a sleeper car and also 1st Class and Ordinary Class seating.

 Between Mandalay and Bagan there are two daily services each way (Train Nos 117,118,119 & 120) that take at least 8 hours.
 The trains have 1st Class and Ordinary Class seating.